 Both are obviously, high-level programming languages but what distinguishes them is their coding structure.
-Python is an interpreted language and developers have to depend on ‘Python’ exclusive interpreters.
+Python is an interpreted language, and developers have to depend on ‘Python’ exclusive interpreters.
 There are a few nitpicks in-between, but they’re worth it.
-CPython, an interpreter requires a .py extension and you can execute line-by-line code by looking at the file on CPython yourself, simultaneously.
+CPython, an interpreter, requires a .py extension, and you can execute line-by-line code by looking at the file on CPython yourself simultaneously.

-While Java is a compiling language and has its own JVM (Java Virtual Machine).
-The compiler is easy-to-use and is cross-platform supported.
+While Java is a compiling language and has its own JVM (Java Virtual Machine), the compiler is easy to use and is cross-platform supported.
 Also, the source code of Java is converted into a bytecode – instruction set for JVM.
 It’s a simple three-way process for Java.
 Any compiler converts source code to bytecode.
 Then, the JVM uses bytecode and compiles it in a machine-readable form.
 After execution, you have a Java program at your disposal!

-Programming paradigms make it easier to classify languages in ‘boxes’.
+Programming paradigms make it easier to classify languages in ‘boxes.’
 Is the language imperative?
 Is it structured?
 In this case, both are object-oriented languages relying on their own internal (encapsulated) state and public interfaces.
 Python’s structure is diverse and adaptable to different programming states; imperative, functional, procedural.
 Use different programming types accordingly.

 Whitespace refers to typography in the UI of programming languages.
-And you might have guessed it, Python includes whitespace as a part of its syntax – it plays an integral role.
+And you might have guessed it; Python includes whitespace as a part of its syntax – it plays an integral role.
 For nesting and loops, you can apply tabs and full colons, respectively.
 Now, not everyone’s a fan of whitespace in Python.
-Parsing whitespace is someone’s own aesthetic preference, using black lines isn’t necessary.
+Parsing whitespace is someone’s own aesthetic preference; using black lines isn’t necessary.

 Meanwhile, Java does not rely on whitespace at all.
 Semicolons, parentheses, and curly braces account for Java’s directory.

-If you are planning to become a UI/UX designer soon, then having knowledge of Python and Java frameworks will help you understand the underlying mechanism of your app or website in a much better manner.
+If you are planning to become a UI/UX designer soon, then having knowledge of Python vs Java frameworks will help you understand the underlying mechanism of your app or website in a much better manner.

 According to experts, both Java and Python lack in the department of speed.
 The speed required to facilitate high-performance computing and coding is not currently available.
 Nonetheless, it is important to mention that Java Virtual Machine (JVM) speeds up Java code execution through just-in-time (JIT) compilation.
-Bytecode is compiled into the Native Machine Code much quicker through the assistance of this JIT compiler.
+The Bytecode compiles into the Native Machine Code much quicker through the assistance of this JIT compiler.
 Additionally, through supporting concurrency, Java allows software applications to run much faster as compared to Python.

 On the other hand, the coders can quicken Python code execution with the help of several implementations of the programming language.
 For example, they can use Jython to compile the given Python code into Java bytecode.
 Similarly, Cython is available for developers to compile Python code into C/C++ code.
-Although these implementations are an advantage and sometimes optimizes the execution rate for developers, it is essential to mention that is slower since it uses an interpreter and also determines the data type at run time.
+Although these implementations are an advantage and sometimes optimizes the execution rate for developers, it is essential to mention that it is slower since it uses an interpreter and also determines the data type at run time.

 Aforementioned, Both Java and Python allow enterprises to embrace new project management methodologies like agile and DevOps.
 Since Java contains a static type system, it is quite easy for programmers to uncomplicate refactoring.
 On the other hand, Python helps developers to simplify refactoring by featuring a dynamic type system.
 Additionally, Python’s easy-to-use and expressive syntax rules give Python programmers access to experiment with diverse ideas.

-Python has always had a prominent presence in agile space.
+Python has always had a prominent presence in the agile space.
 While Python has gained popularity and success for several reasons, one of the main reasons for this popularity is the rise of the DevOps movement.